OttoStruve/muler/paper/JOSS_muler_overview_0/paper.md

 # Statement of need

 The `specutils` framework is:

 > a Python package for representing, loading, manipulating, and analyzing astronomical spectroscopic data.
 The generic data containers and accompanying modules provide a toolbox that the astronomical community can use to build more domain-specific packages.

 Here we ...

 # Supported spectrographs

-We currently support the IGRINS spectrograph [@park14] and...
+We currently support custom operations for three spectrographs: the Immersion Grating Infrared Spectrograph, IGRINS [@park14, @2018SPIE10702E..0QM]; the Habitable Zone Planet Finder Spectrograph, HPF [@2012SPIE.8446E..1SM] ; and the Keck Near-Infrared Spectrograph, NIRSPEC [@1998SPIE.3354..566M, @2000SPIE.4008.1048M].

+In princple, `muler` could be extended with devoted classes for other échelle spectrographs, so long as the pipeline outputs deliver standardized files with common metadata, such as date, time, celestial coordinates, etc.

 # Acknowledgements